opentofu/opentofu/rfc/README.md

 # The OpenTofu RFCs

 This folder contains Request For Comment (RFC) documents that have been discussed, reviewed, and accepted.
 They represent a proposal of changes to one or more of the repositories in the OpenTofu organization.

-RFCs are primarily created by the OpenTofu Community in response to one or more Github issues that require a more in-depth discussion than the Github Issue process can provide.
+RFCs are primarily created by the OpenTofu Community in response to one or more GitHub issues that require a more in-depth discussion than the GitHub Issue process can provide.
 They are organized by date to help show the progression of concepts over time.

 ## Authoring an RFC